Skip to content

 1. Stay physically active: To stimulate neural activity and preserve mobility and autonomy

-2. Don’t miss appointments: TTo ensure close monitoring of your health and early diagnosis of the initial symptoms of the disease
+2. Don’t miss appointments: To ensure close monitoring of your health and recognize initial symptoms of the disease early on.

-3. Talk with medical staff: To benefit from therapeutic patient education and to find out how best to respond to potential warning signs of the disease
+3. Talk with medical staff: To benefit from patient education about therapies and to find out how best to respond to potential warning signs of the disease

 N. Maserejian, L. Vinikoor-Imler, A. Dilley (Cambridge, MA, USA), Estimation of the 2020 Global Population of Parkinson’s Disease (PD) Meeting: MDS Virtual Congress 2020